daethereum/open-dae-pool/docs/PAYOUTS.md

 And so on.
 Repeat for every account.

 After payout session, payment module will perform `BGSAVE` (background saving) on Redis if you have enabled `bgsave` option.

 ## Resolving Failed Payments (automatic)

-If your payout is not logged and not confirmed by Ethereum network you can resolve it automatically.
+If your payout is not logged and not confirmed by DAE network you can resolve it automatically.
 You need to payouts in maintenance mode by setting up `RESOLVE_PAYOUT=1` or `RESOLVE_PAYOUT=True` environment variable:

 `RESOLVE_PAYOUT=1 ./build/bin/open-dae-pool payouts.json`.

 Payout module will fetch all rows from Redis with key `eth:payments:pending` and credit balance back to miners.
 Usually you will have only single entry there.

 If you see `No pending payments to resolve` we have no data about failed debits.

 If there was a debit operation performed which is not followed by actual money transfer (after `eth_sendTransaction` returned an error), you will likely see:

 ```
 Will credit back following balances: